Skip to main content

 (f) A copy of the most recent court order within the last year.

-(h) If the PCSA is placing a child into a children's residential center, each packet shall include:
+(h) If the PCSA is placing a child into a children's residential center, each packet is to include:

 (ii) A letter of acceptance from the residential facility.

-(i) If the PCSA is placing a child into an adoptive home, each packet shall include:
+(i) If the PCSA is placing a child into an adoptive home, each packet will include:

 (iii) Documentation pursuant to Chapter 5101:2-53 of the Administrative Code that the requirements are met regarding the Indian Child Welfare Act of 1978 (Pub.
 L. 95-608).